Don’t miss an opportunity! Link up with us to receive updates as they happen.

 As an inclusive platform of institutions of different sizes and specialisations, the Alliance is open to new partners, seeking to work together to achieve its objectives.
 Through its rotating annual meetings at partner institutes and other joint activities, new partners, be they small or large, have the opportunity to openly discuss their institutional plans and developments.

-The new Alliance website, www.asiascholars.eu intends to mirror the spirit of participation and sharing of its members, providing information on conferences and calls for proposals (grants, summer schools, fellowships, positions).
+This Alliance website, www.asiascholars.eu intends to mirror the spirit of participation and sharing of its members, providing information on conferences and calls for proposals (grants, summer schools, fellowships, positions).
 The website disseminates information on open access, enabling members and the public at large to construct and share knowledge and data.
 It is a unique vehicle to learn from the partners’ developments, their plans and their expertise.

 The Alliance secretariat is collectively coordinated, with GIGA, IIAS and NIAS acting as its main facilitators.
 The three ‘founding’ institutions provide additional coordinating oversight by organizing interim meetings, publicity, and managing the Alliance’s website.